-Together, members of St. Andrews Woman’s Club, Lake Murray Irmo Woman’s Club and the Air Force ROTC of Dutch Fork High School worked to weed and mulch the gardens at the Irmo Branch of the Lexington County Library on Saturday, October 26.
-What a beautiful day for these groups to work together to help beautify our community!
-Barbara Cross, Mary North, Susan Smith, and Susan Swails from SAWC; Peggy Grillot and Jane Hiller from LMIWC; Stasha Houey, and Shawn Case from DFROTC.
+Members of St. Andrews Woman’s Club and Lake Murray Irmo Woman’s Club worked together to weed and mulch the gardens at the Irmo Branch of the Lexington County Library in October.
+What a beautiful day for these ladies to work together to help beautify our community!

 The members of St. Andrews Woman’s Club (SAWC) conduct fundraisers to assist worthwhile organizations in our community.
-Organizations receiving funds this club year were Sharing God’s Love, The Saluda Shoals Foundation, the USO, and the Lexington Wildlife Federation’s Kids Fish Fest.
+Organizations receiving funds this club year were Sharing God’s Love, The Saluda Shoals Foundation, the USO, and PAALS

 Susan Swails (l), SAWC fundraising co-chair, presents a check to Dolly Patton (r), Director of the Saluda Shoals Foundation, to be used for the inclusive playground.
 This unique playground will create opportunities for endless exploration and enable children and adults of all abilities to play and socialize with each other.
-It is scheduled to open in late August at Saluda Shoals Park.
+Leo's Landing opened in August at Saluda Shoals Park.

 Susan Smith (l), SAWC fundraising co-chair, presents a check to Sherry Selke (r), director of Sharing God’s Love.
 Sharing God's Love of Irmo assists families facing emergencies related to their basic living needs.
 They help about 230 local families facing crisis each week.

 Joanie Thresher (l), Senior Director of USO/SC, accepts a donation from Anne Marie Shepherd, SAWC vice president.
 They were joined by (l to r) Drill Instructor Ortiz from Ft.
-Jackson, Missy Klopfer, Public Issues Chair, Kristen Fields, GFWC-SC president-elect, and Katie Kennedy, USO Senior Center Operations and Programs Manager.
+Jackson, Missy Klopfer, SAWC vice president, Kristen Fields, GFWC-SC president, and Katie Kennedy, USO Senior Center Operations and Programs Manager.
 Funds will be used to supply the welcome center at the Columbia Airport with snacks and other items for new recruits and returning soldiers.